LiteLLM Proxy Integration

 simple-shuffle | Round-robin across provider deployments |

-least-busy | Route to the provider with fewest in-flight requests |
+least-busy | Routes to the deployment with the fewest in-flight requests |

-latency-based-routing | Route to the fastest responding provider |
+latency-based-routing | Routes to the fastest-responding deployment |

-cost-based-routing | Route to the cheapest available deployment |
+cost-based-routing | Routes to the cheapest available deployment |

-Configure in litellm-config.yaml:
+Set the strategy in litellm-config.yaml:

 router_settings: